-We offer training to clinicians working in Older Adult Mental Health and hope to be running our popular whole days of training in this area later in the year.
+We offer training to clinicians working in Older Adult Mental Health (OAMH) and are back running our popular whole day of training in this area now in a COVID safe environment.

 We currently have four modules for OAMH:

 |Facilitating Recovery: Person-Centred Care|

 Module 1 covers facilitating recovery in the patient/client journey and what works well with compassionate, person centred care and leads to good outcomes (recovery focussed care).
 Learning objectives include: